 - Does my website work on different devices?

 - Does it adapt flawlessly to different resolutions and browsers?

 - Does it offer comparable functionality across devices?

 * that’s if you have an app.
-If you don’t, rectify this quickly.
+If you don’t, consider investing in one.

 2. GET TO KNOW YOUR CUSTOMERS

-By now, most ecommerce businesses have access to standard demographic details such as their customers’ gender, age, language, or income.
-This information can be useful, but it doesn’t really paint a clear picture: it’s like claiming to know somebody from glancing at their ID.
+Most ecommerce businesses should have access to standard demographic details such as their customers’ gender, age, language, or income.
+This information can be useful but it doesn’t really paint a clear picture: it’s like claiming to know somebody from glancing at their ID.